Janak-Joshi6789/Nepali-Text-to-Speech-Synthesis/README.md

 📜 License

-This project is for academic purposes only (7th Semester Project).
+This project is for academic purposes only (final year Project).
 You are free to reuse and extend with proper citation.